rohansaphal97/rohansaphal.github.io/_pages/about.md

 I completed my undergraduate studies at IIT Madras under the guidance of [Dr Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).
 \\
 \\
 My research is focused primarily on Reinforcement Learning and Optimal Control Theory.
-I particularly focus on Model based, Multi-agent and Relational reinforcement learning with applications to robotics and finance.
+I particularly focus on Model based, Multi-agent and Relational reinforcement learning with applications to robotics and healthcare.
 I have  also recently dwelved into Recommender system research.
 \\
 I am passionate about fundamental research and bringing it into practical applications such as recommender systems and robotics.